optimizely/zuora-client-python/docs/PaymentMethodsApi.md

 Create authorization

 **Note:** If you wish to enable this feature, submit a request at [Zuora Global Support](http://support.zuora.com/).
 Enables you to authorize the availability of funds for a transaction but delay the capture of funds until a later time.
-The payment gateways that support this operation include Verifi, CyberSource 1.28, and CyberSource 1.97.
+Subsequently, use [CRUD: Create payment](https://www.zuora.com/developer/api-reference/#operation/Object_POSTPayment) to capture the authorized funds, or use [Cancel authorization](https://www.zuora.com/developer/api-reference/#operation/POST_CancelAuthorization) to cancel the authorization.
+The payment gateways that support this operation include Verifi, CyberSource 1.28, CyberSource 1.97, Chase Paymentech Orbital, and Ingenico ePayments.  **Known limitation:** If you have the Invoice Settlement feature enabled, you cannot use the \"CRUD: Create payment\" operation to capture the funds.

 ### Example
 ```python